pranav-gujar/HealthLink/README.md

 # 🩺 HealthLink – AI-Powered Healthcare Companion

-**HealthLink** is a web-based healthcare platform built for the **Build with AI Hackathon by GDG On Campus – WCE Sangli**.
+**HealthLink** is a web-based healthcare platform.
 It empowers users with smart, AI-integrated services like symptom checking, appointment booking, health report analysis, and an intuitive dashboard experience for patients and doctors.

 ---